Sarrasor/RoboticsRoadmap/src/roadmap/robo_human/self_development/index.md

 ## Reflection

 You should be able to analyze and improve your behaviour.
-Even bad experiences can be benifitial
+Even bad experiences can be beneficial

 Here are some links to check out: